-In many sub-basins the summer-time chorophyll-a has increased until the 1990's (Arkona Sea, Kattegat) or early 2000's (Bothnian Bay, Northern Baltic Proper, Gulf of Riga, and Western Gotland Basin), but turned to decrease thereafter.
-Only in the Gulf of Finland, Bothnian Sea and Eastern Gotland Basin, increase has continued.
+In many sub-basins the summer-time chlorophyll-a has increased until the 1990s (Arkona Sea, Kattegat) or early 2000s (Bothnian Bay, Northern Baltic Proper, Gulf of Riga, and Western Gotland Basin), but turned to decrease thereafter.
+Only in the Gulf of Finland, Bothnian Sea and Eastern Gotland Basin, has the increase continued.

-Phytoplankton increases along with increased eutorphication, as a result of increased nutrient concentrations.
+Phytoplankton increases along with increased eutrophication as a result of increased nutrient concentrations.
 Chlorophyll-a concentration is used as a proxy of phytoplankton biomass.
-This core indicator focuses on one important aspect of the complex phenomenon, but does not alone assess the eutrophication status.